helmetjs/helmetjs.github.io/index.md

 Helmet is [Connect](https://github.com/senchalabs/connect)-style middleware, which is compatible with frameworks like [Express](https://expressjs.com/).
 (If you need support for Koa, see [`koa-helmet`](https://github.com/venables/koa-helmet).)

-The top-level `helmet` function is a wrapper around 11 smaller middlewares.
+The top-level `helmet` function is a wrapper around 15 smaller middlewares, 11 of which are enabled by default.

 In other words, these two things are equivalent: